iocroblab/coindesigner/README.txt

 (due broken links :-( ), but it can be found inside ODFRocket, an open framework which has Copyright (c) 2004 Open Dynamics Framework Group.
 Please, read README_qhulllib.txt and README_qhull.txt for more details.

+Last but not least, many fragment of coindesigner are based on examples found in the Coin3D and Qt documentation.
+We would like to acknowledge that work and the help received from Lars J. Aas, Morten Eriksen and Peder Blekken from Kongsberg SIM (aka System in Motion) through the coin-discuss mail list.